jarvisteach/appJar/docs/mkdocs/docs/inputWidgets.md

 * `.setValidationEntry(title, state="valid")`
     Same as above, set flag to one of `valid`, `invalid` or `wait`.

+* `.setValidationEntryLabelBg(title, bg)`
+    This allows you to change the colour of the validation label, in a validation entry.

 * `.setAutoEntryNumRows(title, rows)`
     This will set the number of rows to display in an AutoEntry.
     NB. this is limited to the depth of the GUI - if there is no space, then no rows will be displayed.